 Two New Certified Passive House Projects

 SHA’s Director or Sustainability, Jane Sanders, just achieved Passive House EnerPHit certification on two of her Brooklyn rowhouse retrofit projects, the State Street Passive House and Windsor Terrace Passive House.
 Passive House is a rigorous international building standard for energy efficiency, and EnerPHit is the certification for retrofits of existing buildings.
-Passive House buildings achieve energy efficiency, comfort, and superior indoor air quality.
-The key elements of Passive House are continuous insulation, airtightness, high performance windows, and heat recovery ventilation.
+These buildings achieve energy efficiency, comfort, and superior indoor air quality.
+The key elements are continuous insulation, airtightness, high performance windows, and heat recovery ventilation.
 More information about Passive House can be found here:

 State Street Passive House

 This four-story brick townhouse was gut renovated and expanded with a three-story addition in the back, built using insulated concrete forms.
 The garden level has a separate studio apartment in front and an indoor, 8-foot by 13-foot swim-in-place pool in back.
 Although the pool area is within the home’s thermal envelope, addressing the humidity issues posed by this special use required air sealing the room off from the rest of the house and installing a separate, small capacity HRV there.